Best eSIMs for the USA in 2025

 - aloSIM – USA eSIM, which supports texting and calling on its plans

-- Holafly – eSIM for the US with unlimited data plans
+Nomad – eSIM for the US with flexible data plans

 Things to consider before choosing an eSIM for traveling in the United States

-- Data.
+- Data plans.
 Not all data plans are created equal.
 Most budget-friendly eSIMs for the US offer around 1GB, which is great for light use.
-However, depending on your habits, it might last a day or just a few hours.
-If you’re planning to stream, navigate, or stay connected regularly, it’s smarter to overestimate your needs and go for more data upfront.
+However, depending on your browsing habits, it might last a day or just a few hours.
+If you plan to stream, navigate, or stay connected regularly, it’s smarter to overestimate your needs and go for more data upfront.

-- Duration. eSIM providers usually have different options for short-term vs long-term use.
-In many cases, a longer plan with more data is more convenient (and cheaper) than constantly topping up or switching providers mid-trip.
+- Trip duration. eSIM providers usually have different options for short-term vs long-term use.
+A longer plan with more data is often more convenient (and cheaper) than constantly topping up or switching providers mid-trip.

 - Price.
 A higher price doesn’t always mean better quality.
 The eSIM market is pretty competitive, so there are plenty of reliable, low-cost options available.
 Take a moment to compare plans, features, and reviews before committing.